 [To be fair though, Pixonic has never, ever, ever went hardcore when it comes to use of their content (i.e. names of robots, pictures, other media, etc.) This is one of the best things about Pixonic actually, in my many months of experience dealing with their community liaisons: They are rather flexible and they show a lot of understanding, though whether this results to action at the corporate levels of Pixonic is a vastly different matter, as previous experience shows.
-And yes, as a sort of disclaimer, I was actually one of the winners of the WR writing tournament last year – thus, I know some people in Pixonic for real (and I got some Dragoons/Redeemers for review – that’s pretty much it though).
+And yes, as a sort of disclaimer, I was actually one of the winners of the WR writing tournament last year – thus, I know some people in Pixonic for real (and I got some Dragoons/Redeemers and Bulwarks for review a few years ago – that’s pretty much it though).
 However, this does not mean that this post represents their ideas and opinions.]

 I really wish that the Iron War would become a thing in our hearts and minds in the future.